-- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preemployment checks - Appendix 4 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preemployment checks - > Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff

-12. Training
+13. Training

-12.1 All staff
+13.1 All staff

-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
-This training will be regularly updated and will be in line with advice from our local safeguarding children board.
-Currently, DSL training is undertaken bi-annually, with update training being delivered to all staff at least annually, or more often when changes in legislation or best practice have occurred.
-All staff are also required to undertake an online e-learning module to update their training, and to take an online test to ensure they have understood the material.
+All staff members will undertake safeguarding and child protection training at induction, including on whistleblowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+This training will be regularly updated and will be in line with advice from the 3 safeguarding partners.